NiNoKuni: Plot

 Haru ends up in a dismal wasteland, and meets Galeroth, leader of the Black Banner, who makes Haru join his invasion of Evermore.
 Yū, on the other hand, ends up back in Evermore Castle's throne room, and tries to reason with the king.
 Gnauss appoints Yū as a defender, and makes him prove his innocence by killing Haru.
-As the invasion begins with Black Banner's army overwhelming Evermore’s soldiers, Astrid proposes using the Mornstar, the sword of Evermore.
+As the invasion begins with Black Banner's army overwhelming Evermore's soldiers, Astrid proposes using the Mornstar (Gladion in the Japanese), the sword of Evermore.
 However, Gnauss and the King reveal that the one in their possession is a counterfeit, while the real one disappeared long ago.
 The two boys briefly fight, but as they are about to kill each other, they are transported back to their own world again.

 Back in their world, Saki, Yū's adopted sister, is confronted by the same black hooded man at her florist shop when the boys arrive and manage to save her.
 As they escape in her car, the man transforms into a gigantic spider and pursues them.
-As Saki reveals to the boys that the man called her name, Yū has an epiphany and realises the culprit.
+As Saki reveals to the boys that the man called her name, Yū has an epiphany and realizes the culprit.
 As they manage to escape from the monster, the car is pulled into the river, with the boys transported back to the other world once again.

 In the throne room, the boys confront Gnauss, who is the mastermind behind everything that has happened since Astrid's curse.
 Gnauss reveals that he is in fact Galeroth, and that he was once known as Crown Prince Sedulus Astrum.
-He has been plotting to take revenge on his father and the entire kingdom, and manipulates Haru through his armor, which Yū is able to stop with his magic.
+He has been plotting to take revenge on his father and the entire kingdom, and attempts to manipulate Haru through his armor which Yū is able to stop with his magic.
 Galeroth takes Astrid hostage, and tries to kill her, only for Yū to shield the attack.
-As Astrid and Haru fight Galeroth, the old man reappears before Yū, and gives him an old stick, which later is revealed as the legendary Mornstar.
+As Astrid and Haru fight Galeroth, the old man reappears before Yū, and gives him an old stick; which later is revealed as the legendary Mornstar.
 Both Yū and Haru slay Galeroth with the sword, defeating him and the Black Banner army for good.
 A portal appears before them; after a tearful farewell, Haru leaves through the portal, with Yū staying behind.